otacke/h5p-user-score/README.md

 ## Example
 Let's say you have an H5P multiple choice quiz with ID 17 available for your site's users.
 Assume the current user scored 5 points while the maximum possible score is 10 points.

-On any page or post (not limited to those where the H5P interaction is available), you could e. g. write:
+On any page or post (not limited to those where the H5P interaction is available), you could e.g. write:

     In the multiple choice quiz, you scored [h5pScore value="score" id="17"] points out of [h5pScore value="max" id="17"].
 That's [h5pScore value="percentage" id="17"] percent!